internetarchive/openlibrary/CONTRIBUTING.md

 # Getting Started

 ## Installing Open Library
 For instructions on setting up a local developer's instance of Open Library, please refer to the [Installation Guide](https://github.com/internetarchive/openlibrary#installation).
 Also, refer to the [Quickstart Guide](https://github.com/internetarchive/openlibrary/wiki/Getting-Started).
+[Here's a handy cheat sheet](https://github.com/internetarchive/openlibrary/wiki/Git-Cheat-Sheet) if you are new to using Git.

 ## Resources for Contributors